The trusted source for

 The PLUE system "gives us the ability to print any piece or the entire admission kit directly to a printer located at the nursing station," she adds.
-Cathcart notes that while many hospitals choose to have those documents print in the admissions area, sending them straight to nursing is in line with a Sentinel Alert issued by the Joint Commission on the Accreditation of Healthcare Organizations (JCAHO).
+Cathcart notes that while many hospitals choose to have those documents print in the admissions area, sending them straight to nursing is in line with a Sentinel Alert issued by the Joint Commission on Accreditation of Healthcare Organizations in Oakbrook Terrace, IL.

 "Sentinel Alert No. 10 talks about nurses writing information by hand and the need for bar code identification," she says.
 As she was researching PLUE, Cathcart notes, she discovered that not only could the system send documents directly to the nursing station, it could print labels with bar codes.

 Realizing she could get rid of the embosser cards and their accompanying technology — an expensive machine that broke down every two weeks or so — sold her on the Standard Register product, she says.